Skip to Main Content

 Rotation Requirements

-Rotations are held throughout the Tampa Bay and Orlando regions.
+Genetic Counseling clinical rotations are held throughout the Tampa Bay and Orlando Regions.
 Students complete two 7-week preparatory rotations in their first spring semester, a 6-week full-time summer rotation, and four 7-week rotations during their second year (two rotations per semester).
 These rotations are in the areas of cancer, pediatrics, and prenatal.
 Several sites have specialty clinics included in the overall rotation.
-Students are also required to complete a laboratory and an industry rotation.
-For more information, see the Experiential Learning section.
+Students are also required to complete a laboratory and industry rotation.
+For more information, see the Experiential Learning Section.

-All USF Genetic Counseling students are required to complete a formal Master’s thesis.
-Although most genetic counselors do not go into research, the objective of conducting research is to help students develop skills in succinctly summarizing existing literature, problem-solving, data analysis, writing, evaluation, and critical thinking, which are useful skills in any setting they may practice.
+All USF Genetic Counseling Students are required to complete a formal Master’s thesis.
+Although most genetic counselors do not go into research, the objective of conducting research is to help students develop skills in succinctly summarizing existing literature, problem-solving, data analysis, writing, evaluation, and critical thinking, which are useful skills in any settings genetic counselors practice.

-All USF Genetic Counseling students are required to take a comprehensive exam at the end of their first year and a practice board exam at the end of their second year.
+All USF Genetic Counseling students take a Comprehensive Exam at the end of their first year (in lieu of a thesis proposal defense).
+All students also take a practice board exam at the end of their second year in PHC 6939 Advanced Genetic Counseling Seminar.

 • USF is home to the first and only ACGC accredited Genetic Counseling Program in the state of Florida.